Talentful Spotlight On: Sanctus

 In a new series of blogs, we’ll be speaking to inspiring businesses that exist to fix common challenges that both companies and professionals experience in today’s world.
 Whether that’s solving problems inside the workplace, enabling organisations to thrive, or helping people tackle difficulties they may face in their personal lives, we’ll be highlighting organisations that are succeeding while staying true to their mission and making a difference to the world in the process.

-To kick off this new series, we first shine a spotlight on Sanctus, a mental health organisation that brings sanctuary spaces to workplaces across London.
+To kick off this new series, we first shine a spotlight on Sanctus, a mental health organisation that brings sanctuary spaces to workplaces across the UK and beyond.

 In this short interview, George Bell, Marketing Manager at Sanctus, tells us about their long-term mission to create a world where mental health is viewed the same as physical health and how one day they hope to establish the world’s first mental health gym on the high street.

 In writing, George shares how they are fulfilling that mission so far through Sanctus coaching in the workplace.

 Sanctus exists to change the perception of mental health.
 Historically, mental health has only been something that people talk about when things get bad.
 “Mental health” has been seen the same as “mental health issues” when really the latter is part of the former, just like not all physical health is about physical health issues.

 We want to bring the mental health conversation out of the shadows into everyday discussions and make working on our mental health something people aspire to do rather than be ashamed of.

 What is your long-term mission and vision for the future as a business?